 Buenos Aires Walking Tour Map

-Use this map to locate the sights on our Free Buenos Aires Walking Tour route.
+Use this link to Google Maps to locate the sights on our Free Buenos Aires Walking Tour route.
 Each sight, listed above, has step-by-step directions from the previous sight, as well as a link to Google Maps to help get you from sight-to-sight.

 Our Self-Guided Walking Tour of Buenos Aires, Argentina covers some ground!
 While our walking tour is manageable for people who love to walk like ourselves, there are lengthy stretches between the districts of Centro, Recoleta and Palermo.